THS Logo Text Black

 Dealing with Itching and Flaking

-Let’s face it, nobody likes the unnerving feeling of itchiness, and when you get new ink it’s part of the deal.
+Let’s face it, nobody likes the unnerving feeling of itchiness, and when you get new ink, it’s part of the deal.
 As your skin heals, it will characteristically flake and itch.
-But it’s crucial that you don’t scratch if you care about how to take care of a tattoo properly!
-For a better understanding of why our skin flakes and itches at this time, read our article about the science behind tattoo healing stages.
+But you mustn’t scratch if you care about your investment!

-Pivot Your Perspective: Touch, Don’t Scratch
+Touch, Don’t Scratch

-The light, gentle touch of your fingertips or the flat of your hand can help alleviate the itch while taking care to not disrupt the healing of the tattoo.
+The light, gentle touch of your fingertips or the flat of your hand can help alleviate the itch while taking care not to disrupt the healing of the tattoo.
 Remember, this is not a free pass to poke or prod incessantly.
 Apply that delicate touch while keeping your hand clean and dry to avoid any mischief!

-Your new tattoo’s best friend is a good moisturizer.
-Right when the itchiness kicks in, this is the magical time to break open that fragrant, soothing lotion.
 Make sure it’s a dye and fragrance-free, hypoallergenic moisturizer to keep any negative reactions at bay and provide optimal healing conditions.
 Moisturizing not only helps with the itch but also aids in protecting your precious body art from drying out and flaking excessively.

 Distraction: Mind Over Matter

 Tattoos take time to heal, and distracting yourself is ever so crucial during that process.
 So, when you’re figuring out how to take care of a tattoo, keep your mind entertained—get lost in a good book or engage with friends.
-After all, the itchiness is temporary, but your marvelous tattoo is for keeps!

 How to Take Care of a Tattoo in the Sun

 So, how exactly does sun exposure hamper your tattoo’s health?
 When the sun’s ultraviolet (UV) rays come in contact with your skin, they can alter the tattoo pigment.
 This can result in premature fading and distortion of the tattoo’s colors.
-And, as we all know, overexposure to the sun can lead to a sunburn.
-Now, imagine that on a fresh, open wound like your tattoo.

-Precise Ways to Shield Your Tattoo from the Sun
+Shield Your Tattoo from the Sun

 Let’s get down to it.
 Here are the sun protection essentials all ‘tattoo-parents’ need to know: